 If you enjoy mint tea, your skin might enjoy it as well!
 Spearmint tea offers antioxidant benefits that may help prevent clogging of the skin and discourage the growth of bacteria that cause acne.
 In addition, spearmint tea has also been shown to help prevent hormonal imbalances that can lead to acne breakouts.

-4. Insomnia — Chamomile, Spearmint, Lemongrass, Valerian Root
+4. Tea for Insomnia — Chamomile, Spearmint, Lemongrass, Valerian Root

 Having trouble getting your ZZZs?
 There are some teas that can help.
 Appropriately named Sleepy Time tea is a type of herbal tea blend produced by Celestial Seasonings.
 The main herbs in Sleepy Time tea are chamomile, spearmint and lemongrass.
 Chamomile may be the most sleep-inducing component in the mix — it has long been used to reduce anxiety and aid with sleep.